 Here are some of the checks that we perform as part of the diagnosis

-- We road test your vehicle in order to check the vent temperature and controls.
-This includes checking the fan operation, speed and air flow.
+- Road test the vehicle to check the vent temperature and controls including the fan operation, speed, and air flow.

-- We perform a visual check of hoses and lines for leaks, make sure that the compressor is free of obstructions, and check the condition and operation of the compressor clutch.
+- Perform a visual inspection of hoses and lines for leaks.
+Make sure that the compressor is free of obstructions, and check the condition and operation of the compressor clutch.

-- We check to ensure that the condenser and cabin air filter are free of obstructions.
+- Ensure that the condenser and cabin air filter are free of obstructions.

-- The operation of the condenser fan and the air conditioning compressor is checked.
+- Check the operation of the condenser fan and the air conditioning compressor.

-- A refrigerant recovery machine is connected to the AC system and pressure readings are checked.
+- Connect a refrigerant recovery machine to the AC system, and check pressure readings.

-- We evacuate, recycle and clean/dry the refrigerant.
-The refrigerant is then filled to the correct level and dye is added to assist in checking for leaks.
+- Evacuate, recycle and clean/dry the refrigerant.
+Then fill the refrigerant to the correct level and add dye to assist in checking for leaks.

-- We do an electronic and/or black light checks for leaks.
+- Perform an electronic and/or black light checks for leaks.

-Once all these checks have been completed, we can provide you with a report of any leaks as well as an estimate of the cost to repair the system.
+Once all these steps have been completed, we can provide you with a report of any leaks as well as an estimate of the cost to repair the system.

 Sometimes air conditioning leaks can be very hard to find because we are looking for an invisible gas.
 The dye (mentioned in item #6) helps us to locate the leak.
-Ocassionally the leaks are so tiny we have to let the customer drive the car for a few days then have them come back to recheck for leaks.
+Occasionally the holes are so tiny that we have to let the customer drive the car for a few days, and then have them come back to recheck for leaks.

 Leaks in the engine compartment are easier to find, but leaks from the evaporator are much more difficult because the evaporator is tucked away behind the dash panel.
 In the photos below, we are working on the evaporator core.
 As you can see, the dash panel has to be removed to repair the system.

-A common failing of auto air conditioning systems can be leaks from the service caps that are used to connect the gauges.
+A common failing of auto air conditioning systems is refrigerant leaking from the service caps that are used to connect the gauges.
 This is one of the areas that we check for leaks.
 If you don't currently have a quick seal service valve cap, a good preventive maintenance measure is to install one.
 It can help to protect against these types of leaks.

 So...be sure you're ready for the next heat wave.
-We even have a diagnostic form that you can complete and bring in to your service visit.
+We even have a diagnostic form that you can complete and bring in with your car on your service visit.
 It can help speed the diagnosis process.